 The round pastry, in the form of a wheel, was created in 1910 by Pastry chef Louis Durand to commemorate the Paris–Brest–Paris bicycle race.
 Its circular shape is representative of a bike wheel.
 It became popular with riders on the Paris–Brest cycle race, partly because of its energizing high calorific value, its intriguing name, and because it is irresistibly delicious!

 Paris–Brest what we know today is an elegant, round-shaped French dessert, made of choux pastry - just like eclair, cream puff, choux au craquelin, profiterole, etc. Paris-Brest is typically filled with praline flavored cream, called Crème Mousseline.
-Paris Brest is widely popular in French-style pastry shops and the good news is that it is totally doable to make even for hobby home bakers!
+Paris Brest is widely popular in French-style pastry shops (check where to find the best Paris-Brest in Paris!) and the good news is that it is totally doable to make even for hobby home bakers!
 Besides the traditional hazelnut flavored dessert, other popular flavors can be Paris Brest pistachio, Paris Brest au chocolat, Paris Brest raspberry pistachio, etc.

 This Hazelnut Paris Brest is definitely a must-make if you like French pastries and Pâte à choux in particular!
 It is hands down the most delicious choux ever!

 Crème Mousseline (also called German buttercream) is a silky, fluffy yet stable cream made of pastry cream and butter.
-It can be used as a cream filling for cakes, cupcakes and it is also super popular in French-style recipes eg. Fraisier cake, Sable Breton tart, or this Paris Brest recipe.
+It can be used as a cream filling for cakes, and cupcakes and it is also super popular in French-style recipes eg. Fraisier cake, Sable Breton tart, Charlotte cake, or this Paris Brest.

 Crème pâtissière (pastry cream) is the perfect base for other custard-like creams: